Random Access Memories: Recording

-The album was recorded in Los Angeles studios, including Capitol Studios.
+The album was recorded in Los Angeles studios including Capitol Studios.

 Various sound effects were newly recorded with the help of film experts from Warner Bros.
 Bangalter noted one example in which the sound of a busy restaurant was achieved by placing microphones in front of the forks of a group of people.
 In another instance, the effect of dripping water was recorded on a soundstage.
 Use of electronics was limited to drum machines that appear on only two tracks, a large custom-built Modcan modular synthesizer performed live by Daft Punk, and vintage vocoders.
-Asked which Daft Punk member performed the robotic vocals, Bangalter said it did not matter.
+When asked which Daft Punk member performed the robotic vocals, Bangalter said it did not matter.
 Daft Punk produced most of the vocoder tracks in their studio in Paris, with later processing by Mick Guzauski at Capitol.
 Moroder elaborated that Daft Punk would take "a week or so" to find an adequate vocoder sound, and an additional few days to record the lyrics.

 Although Daft Punk felt that the presets and parameters of digital tools would inhibit creativity and innovation, they said Random Access Memories could not have been made without computer technology.
 The sessions were recorded simultaneously onto Ampex reels and as Pro Tools tracks; Daft Punk and Guzauski would then listen to each recording in both analogue and digital iterations, deciding which of the two they preferred.
 Subsequently, the elements were edited by Daft Punk with Pro Tools in a manner similar to how they would work with samples.

 In an interview with Guitar World in November 2012, the Fourplay member Nathan East said he had contributed to the project.
 Pedal steel guitar was performed by Greg Leisz.
 Daft Punk sought to use it in a way that bordered between electronic and acoustic.
 Additional session players included John "J.R."
 Robinson, Paul Jackson, Jr., James Genus and Thomas Bloch.